jonseymour/sudoku/README.md

 When a group contains three cells whose values are known to be restricted to a triple of values, then any other cell in the same group cannot hold any of the three values, so we reject such values in those cells.

 ##linear restrictions
-If a block contains 2 or 3 unsolved cells in a single row (or column), those cells are the only cells in the block that can contain a particular value, then that value can be rejected from the same row (or column) in other blocks.
+If a block contains 2 or 3 unsolved cells in a single row (or column) and those cells are the only cells in the block that can contain a particular value, then that value can be rejected from the same row (or column) in other blocks.